KamalRajput1998/DSPP-Portfolio/README.md

 https://github.com/KamalRajput1998/Blood-Requesting-Application

 **Outpatient Medication System**
-- Developed a medication system to manage anaemic patients, this was developed in Python using the Django framework.
+- Developed a medication system to manage anaemic patients, this was a CRUD based system developed in Python using the Django framework.

 https://github.com/KamalRajput1998/Medication-System